UsaRandom/SimpleDogeWallet/README.md

 To send transactions, you'll need a bridge. (an implimentation of `IDogecoinService`)

-Currently there is one bridge, `DogecoinTerminal.Common.QRDoge.QRDogeService`.
+Currently there is one bridge, [DogecoinTerminal.QRDoge.QRDogeService](https://github.com/UsaRandom/DogecoinTerminal/blob/master/DogecoinTerminal.QRDoge/QRDogecoinService.cs).

 It uses QR codes to pass messages back and forth with it's companion app: